Text

 B

 Activate stroke alert.
 Stat CT head, 2× IV access, NIHSS, fingerstick, 12-lead.
 Do NOT lower BP — permissive hypertension is required.
-Call neurology immediately.
+STAT-page Dr. Martinez (ED attending) AND stroke neurology consult — parallel, not sequential.

 D-05 + D-07 EXPERT: Full parallel activation.
+ED attending paged AND stroke neurology consult in the same beat.
 BP correctly deferred.
-Stroke bundle complete.
 Time-optimal.

 C